The problem with Thanksgiving that it gives many of us a big ole excuse to eat whatever we want.

 I’m about to bust!

 We have all heard someone in the living room groan ‘I need to undo my pants’, or the classic ‘it takes a week to cook and 10 minutes to eat’ comment.
 As a cook who puts a lot of love into her food, these soundbites are not complements.
-Maybe living fifteen years with a four ounce stomach has colored me sarcastic, but I like to be choosy and eat just ‘good’ bites.
+Maybe living for nearly twenty years with a four ounce stomach has colored me sarcastic, but I like to be choosy and eat just ‘good’ bites.
 My definition of ‘good’ is what has changed and it has never changed back.
 Don’t get me wrong – I LOVE FOOD and I love to cook for friends and family – but I really hate all the gluttony that has overtaken Thanksgiving.
+IF YOUR PLANS FOR THANKSGIVING INVOLVE BUYING EVERYTHING PRE-MADE FROM COSTCO, RETHINK YOUR RELATIONSHIP WITH FOOD.

 No one dies without green bean casserole